Goats are a key ingredient in many of our favorite dairy products, but there are many different types of goats.

 The Alpine Goat breed is one of my top choices for a dairy goat.
 They are known for their high milking abilities.
 And they’re often used for commercial milking.

-The milk from an Alpine goat milk can be used for anything a cow’s milk can be used.
+The milk from an Alpine goat has great butterfat content and can be used for anything a cow’s milk can be used.
 Often used for cheese, butter, ice cream, and soap, to name a few things.

 Milk from this dairy goat is lower in fat, higher in sugar and protein than some other dairy goats and cattle.